Martial Law 2: Undercover: Release

+Home media

 The film made its world debut at the American Film Market in October 1991, but would eventually be released in the United States only on home video.
 In the Philippines, where Rothrock was already an A-list star, the film opened in early January 1992, exhibited in Manila theaters as a "super roadshow presentation".
 The film would be released on videocassette in August 1992 by MCA/Universal Home Video.
 The film was released on DVD in Europe, by Bellevue Entertainment.
 It is part of a movie package that also contains Savate, Martial Law and Mission of Justice.
 The film has been released on Blu-ray in the United States by Vinegar Syndrome.

 Sequel

-On December 2, 1992, a next entry titled Martial Law III (aka Mission of Justice) was released, it is a spin-off rather than a sequel.
+On December 2, 1992, a next entry titled Mission of Justice (aka Martial Law III) was released, it is a standalone sequel.

 The plot centers on Kurt Harris, a bitter, former policeman, who infiltrates a neo-fascist group after his friend is killed by their leader.
 While there, he discovers that the leader wants to run for mayor and will do anything to achieve her goal.